talentdeficit/jsx/README.markdown

 #### `relax` ####

-relax is a synonym for `[replaced_bad_utf8, single_quoted_strings, comments, ignored_bad_escapes]` for what you don't care how janky and awful your json input is, you just want the parser to do the best it can
+relax is a synonym for `[replaced_bad_utf8, single_quoted_strings, comments, ignored_bad_escapes]` for when you don't care how janky and awful your json input is, you just want the parser to do the best it can

 ### <a name="incompletes">incomplete input</a> ###